Stationary striations in plasma, created by a short microwave pulse in a waveguide filled with a neutral gas: Experimental setup

 The plasma light emission patterns are shown in Fig.~\ref{Strat}.
-One can see periodic plasma glow (striations) near wires which appears approximately 5 ns after the HPM pulse has left the wire waveguide and this glow is present for ~70 ns.
-Such striations were obtained in helium within the pressure range of 7-20 torr, and in air at pressures of 1 - 3 Torr, which corresponds to the transparency window of the HPM pulse in air.
-By capturing frames at different time delays between the HPM pulse registered by coupler \#1 and the 4QuilE camera frame, it can be stated that the striations are stationary and do not move along the path of the HPM pulse propagation.
-A typical longitudinal period of these striations is ~1.9 cm.
+One can see periodic plasma glow (striations) near wires which appears approximately 5 ns after the HPM pulse has left the wire waveguide and this glow is present for ~70 ns. {Black stright lines, visible in Fig.~\ref{Strat}, are waveguide-forming wires, which are facing the observer side.
+It means that the glow appears at the inner, presented to the axis sides of the wires.} Such striations were obtained in helium within the pressure range of 7-20 torr, and in air at pressures of 1 - 3 Torr, which corresponds to the transparency window of the HPM pulse in air.
+By capturing frames at different time delays between the HPM pulse registered by coupler \#1 and the 4QuilE camera frame, it can be stated that the striations are stationary and do not move along the path of the HPM pulse propagation. {Note, that the microwave wave length is about 6 cm in the empty waveguide and increases when the plasma density grows, while typical longitudinal period of the striations is much smaller, about 2 cm.}